Remember that children, marriages, and flower gardens reflect the kind of care they get.

 What are the symptoms?

 A hernia causes a bulge in the groin area, often when your child cries, coughs or strains.
-The bulge may disappear by itself of with gentle pressure.
+The bulge may disappear by itself or with gentle pressure.
 If not, it is important to bring your child to the doctor immediately.
-If intestine is stuck in a hernia channel, your child may become feverish, fussy or start vomiting.
+If intestine is stuck in a hernia channel, your child may become feverish, become fussy or start vomiting.
 If a hydrocele alone is present, the scrotum on that side is enlarged and may appear bluish in color.
 There is no bulge in the groin, however.